FedericoUngarelli/House-Prices-Forecasting/README.md

 15. energy_efficiency_class: energy efficiency class of the house

-In 'REPORT_2' you can find a detailed description of the project.
+In `REPORT_2` you can find a detailed description of the path to reach the final solution.